 To chart your fertile and infertile days with your discharges:

 - You must keep track of your discharge for at least 2 cycles to be sure that you understand what is happening.

 - Use an app or chart to keep track of your discharge every day.

 - Start noting down your mucus from the day your periods stop completely.

 - Wipe your vagina before you pee.
 Use a white toilet paper, look at your underwear or use clean fingers to check out the consistency.

-– Chart out the periods, dry days, sticky days, wet days, slippery days and cloudy days.
+- Chart out the period days, dry days, sticky days, wet days, slippery days and cloudy days.

 - Sex can make you secrete differently, so note this down in your chart.

 - When you are on your periods, you have very slim chances of getting pregnant.

 - The immediate days after the periods are safe – you won’t get pregnant.